 - Amendments to IAS 40 Investment Property: Transfers of Investment Property; - Annual Improvements to IFRS Standards 2014 2016 Cycle; - IFRIC 22 Foreign Currency Transactions and Advance Consideration; - IFRIC 23 Uncertainty over Income Tax Treatments; - Amendments to IFRS 9 Financial Instruments: Prepayment Features with Negative Compensation

-None of the above are expected to have an impact on the Accounts of the Chief Constable.
+None of the above are expected to have a material impact on the Accounts of the Group.
+As the Group only has one Investment Property it is anticipated that the impact of IAS40 will be minimal.